 The bid and ask price refers to the highest price that a buyer is willing to pay for the asset (the bid), and the lowest price that a seller is willing to part with their shares (the ask) at that particular moment in time.

 - When you submit a market buy or market sell, your order looks to pair with a buyer at the quoted price.
 If it's not able to do so, it will execute at the next best available price.

 - As a result, the quote is an indicator but does not guarantee the price at which your order will fill.
 It provides an approximation based on the last known trade for a board lot.

 You are comparing with non-consolidated market price data

-If you're comparing prices between your Wealthsimple Trade account and an external market data provider (e.g. Yahoo or Google Finance), it's more likely, that the prices won't exactly match.
+If you're comparing prices between your Wealthsimple Trade account and an external market data provider (e.g. Yahoo or Google Finance), it's likely that the prices won't match.

 Wealthsimple shows prices from the feed of one market data provider instead of showing a consolidated market price.
 Market orders are filled by various executing brokers on a handful of different feeds, which means that the price of a stock at a particular point in time will be different depending on the data source.

 Quotes for most securities are made based on a standardized number of units (usually 100, referred to as board lots).
 If you submit an order for an odd lot of shares, your order will only be filled based on the National Best Bid or Offer (NBBO).
 The NBBO may not match a specific quote provider’s data, as the NBBO takes into account all protected markets the symbol trades on, whereas a quote provider may only consider the data on one exchange.

 The TSX and TSX-V consider the below order sizes to be board lots, anything that is outside of this would be considered an odd-lot.